GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

 Modify the `resource_scanner_agent` to save the list of all virtual machines in the session state.
-The list should adhere to the correct output schema and stored in the session state under the name `resources`.
+The list should adhere to the output schema `VMInstanceList` and should be stored in the session state under the name `resources`.

 ### Success Criteria